benbowes/react-responsive-select/README.md

 ## Styling

-The CSS in `./dist/ReactResponsiveSelect.css` is plain css.
-Use as-is or alter it to meet your projects needs.
+The CSS in `react-responsive-select/dist/ReactResponsiveSelect.css` is plain css.
+Use as-is, or alter it to meet your projects needs.

 You can either include the base styles into your project via an import, or copy paste it's contents into your theming solution - be it css modules, sass/less, css-in-js.
 The styles are self contained (not global).